-STUDENTS TRANSFERRING FROM AN ACCREDITED COLLEGE OR UNIVERSITY OR WHO ARE CONCURRENTLY ENROLLED IN AN ACCREDITED COLLEGE - Only credits from accredited colleges or universities are accepted. i.e., Southern Association of Colleges and Schools Commission on Colleges.
+TRANSFER STUDENTS - Students transferring to Wharton County Junior College from another accredited college or university.
+Only credits from accredited colleges or universities are accepted i.e., Southern Association of Colleges and Schools Commission on Colleges.
 The following admission requirements must be met and submitted to the Office of Admissions and Registration:

-- Submitted electronic application or completed and signed paper application. - Official and up-to-date transcript from all colleges attended.

-Official exemption test scores and documentation that meets Texas Success Initiative as required by the Texas Higher Education Coordinating Board.
+- Submitted electronic application or completed and signed paper application. - Official and up-to-date transcript from all colleges attended. - Official college entrance, alternative, or exemption test scores (if not already noted on transcript) that meets Texas Success Initiative as required by the Texas Higher Education Coordinating Board.